DaddelZeit/graphics-settings-utils/README.md

 #### Can I access older releases?
 This repository was created as an archive for old versions starting at V14.
 Use the respective branches to view different versions.
+The `dev` branch will always be the newest development beta.

 ## Credits
 [@DaddelZeit (Me)](https://www.beamng.com/members/352746/) - Programming, Contrast/Saturation Shader, Letterbox Shader, Profile tuning